MikaSukie/HDR/HDR-short.md

    - Users must be able to access, modify, or delete their data and accounts without coercion or “dark patterns.”

 7. **Right to Opt-In, Not Opt-Out**
-   - Sensitive or potentially harmful digital practices—including biometrics, tracking, data sharing, retention, and automated restrictions—must require explicit opt-in consent.
+   - Sensitive or potentially harmful digital practices, including biometrics, tracking, data sharing, retention, and automated restrictions, must require explicit opt-in consent.
    - Negative or harmful actions that limit, remove, or damage a user’s rights, experience, or safety **must never be forced or disguised as opt-out.**

 8. **Right to Protection from Deceptive Practices**